STEVESEUNGWON/portfolio/drowsiness-detection/README.md

 The face recognition and drowsiness detection service monitors the driver's status in real-time and alerts with high accuracy when drowsiness is detected.

+## 📄 Detailed Documentation

+For more detailed information about the project, download the PDF documentation [here](https://github.com/STEVESEUNGWON/portfolio/blob/main/얼굴인식%20및%20졸음운전%20방지%20서비스.pdf).

 ## ⚖️ License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## 🙏 Acknowledgements
 Thanks to Kaggle for providing the dataset.